Fiware/showcase.gsma.dataModels/specs/ParksAndGardens/GreenspaceRecord/doc/spec.md

     -   Default unit: Celsius degrees.
     -   Attribute metadata:
         -   `timestamp` : optional timestamp for the observed value.
-It can be ommitted if the observation time is the same as the one captured by the `dateObserved` attribute at entity level.
+It can be omitted if the observation time is the same as the one captured by the `dateObserved` attribute at entity level.
     -   Optional
 -   `soilMoistureVwc` : The observed soil moisture measured as Volumetric Water